filipecalasans/ringbuffer/README.md

 # How to Use:

-You can import this repo as a submodule in your project, and add the project subdirectory to your build and link to the following static library targets:
+You can import this repo as a submodule in your project, add the project subdirectory to your CMake defintiion and link to the following libraries:

 ```
 add_subdirectory(your/project/third-party/ringbuffer)

 # C library
-target_link_libraries(your_target_name c_ringbuffer cmocka::cmocka)
+target_link_libraries(your_target_name c_ringbuffer)

 # C++ library
 target_link_libraries(your_cpp_target_name cpp_ringbuffer)